I was born and raised in the Upstate and except for attending school and working one year in Washington, D.C., I have lived here my whole life.

-This truly is the most special place on the planet—a region with spectacular natural resources and a thriving and diverse economic base.
+This truly is one of the most special places on the planet—a region with spectacular natural resources and a thriving and diverse economic base.

 But outside the cities, which comprise only about fifteen per cent of the Upstate’s total land area, the news is not good.
 Low-density residential subdivisions, grotesque commercial strip development, and massive seas of asphalt are consuming our region, fueled by an ever-expanding infrastructure of roads and water and sewer lines.

 Indeed, every day in the Upstate, 65 acres of open space—forests, natural areas, wildlife habitat, pastures, farmland, and green fields—are devoured by the voracious growth machine.
 It is a staggering rate—about five times the rate of our region’s population growth, the equivalent of a brand new version of Greenville’s Haywood Mall every 30 hours.
 There is not much we can or should do about population growth in the Upstate, but there is a lot we can do about the inordinate consumption of land and the loss of important natural areas and historic sites.
 And there is a lot we can do about the quality of development itself.

 This is what Upstate Forever is all about: the where and how issues—where our region should be growing and how land should be developed.
 I founded the organization in 1998 because of the urgent need for a voice in our region for a better and different way to grow—a way that conserves both land and tax dollars.

 Yogi Berra said, “When you come to a fork in the road, take it.”
 The Upstate is now at the fork in the road to its destiny.
 We do have a choice.
 We can become another Atlanta or we can become something different—a region that prospers both economically and environmentally.